ericrkuo/GameMakerDSL/README.md

 - [Desired Input](./FirstUserStudyExampleInput.md)

 ### Notes from the final user study
+Overall, users were quite happy with our end to end design, and expressed that it was easy and fun to learn the language.
+There were some minor feedbacks about the grammar, mainly wording and some conceptual misunderstanding about the coordinate system, so we took the time to quickly patch that up!
+We also identified some parts of our project that can be improved for the future

 #### User's confusion
 - Game units vs pixel units
     - E.g. Units of wall heights and widths (game units of 50px) vs the coordinate units (which are in pixels)